Quick Answer

 Car vs No Car: The Real Cost Calculation

-Cyprus has limited public transport.
-Outside Nicosia, a car is effectively necessary if you want to move freely.
+A car is effectively necessary outside Nicosia due to limited public transport.
 Here is the real cost breakdown:

 • Purchase price for a reliable used car (3-5 years old): EUR 8,000-20,000